TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Discussion

 \subsection{Age, Formation Pathway and Mass Ratio}

-TOI-2155\,b resides in the BD regime, with a system mass ratio of $0.061_{-0.003}^{+0.003}$, exceeding the typical planet–star boundary of approximately 0.01 \citep{poleski2017companion,hatzes2015definition}.
-Its high mass ratio places it closer to the star-star regime than the planet–star regime, suggesting a stellar-like formation pathway, such as gravitational collapse or fragmentation of molecular clouds \citep{bowler2020population}.
+TOI-2155\,b lies near the hydrogen-burning minimum mass, with a system mass ratio of $0.061_{-0.003}^{+0.003}$, exceeding the typical planet–star boundary of approximately 0.01 \citep{poleski2017companion,hatzes2015definition}.
+Its high mass ratio places it closer to the star-star regime than the planet–star regime, suggesting a stellar-like formation pathway, such as gravitational collapse or fragmentation of molecular clouds, or formation via disc fragmentation \citep{bowler2020population}.
 Most BDs likely form through such processes, with only a few exceptions for companions orbiting very massive host stars \citep{duchene2023low}.

-Finally, given TOI-2155\,b's mature age (~3.2 Gyr) and lack of detectable lithium absorption, it is expected to have cooled and contracted significantly.
-However, its radius shows mild inflation, likely due to moderate but significant stellar irradiation from its close orbit, rather than being young or internally hot.
+Finally, given TOI-2155\,b's mature age ($\approx3.2$ Gyr) and lack of detectable lithium absorption, it is expected to have cooled and contracted significantly.